Preserving wildlife and its habitat by educating youth about the importance of conservation.

 We proactively manage 4,500 acres of protected habitat to secure a key migratory corridor for wildlife and support research.

 We offer a variety of educational experiences including youth camps, hunter education, and remote wilderness experiences to encourage citizens to become active stewards of their natural resources.

-We support science and research to deepen understanding of land, water and wildlife, and embrace the tenets of adaptive management in maintaining and enhancing the Preserve’s lands.
+We support science and research to deepen the understanding of land, water, and wildlife, and embrace the tenets of adaptive management in maintaining and enhancing the Preserve’s lands.

 The Jack Creek Preserve was established in 2005 by Jon Fossel, an avid bowhunter and fisherman, and Dottie Fossel, a passionate champion for preserving our nation's historical heritage.